John Fisher, 1st Baron Fisher: Character and appearance

 Fisher was five feet seven inches tall and stocky with a round face.
 In later years, some suggested that Fisher, born in Ceylon of British parents, had Asian ancestry due to his features and the yellow cast of his skin.
 However, his colour resulted from dysentery and malaria in middle life, which nearly caused his death.
 He had a fixed and compelling gaze when addressing someone, which gave little clue to his feelings.
 Fisher was energetic, ambitious, enthusiastic and clever.
 A shipmate described him as "easily the most interesting midshipman I ever met".
-When addressing someone he could become carried away with the point he was seeking to make, and on one occasion, the King asked him to stop shaking his fist in his face.
+When addressing someone he could become carried away with the point he was seeking to make, and on one occasion, King Edward VII asked him to stop shaking his fist in his face.
 He was considered a "man who demanded to be heard, and one who didn't suffer fools lightly".

 Throughout his life he was a religious man and attended church regularly when ashore.
 He had a passion for sermons and might attend two or three services in a day to hear them, which he would "discuss afterwards with great animation".
 However, he was discreet in expressing his religious views because he feared public attention might hinder his professional career.

 He was not keen on sport, but he was a highly proficient dancer.
 Fisher employed his dancing skill later in life to charm a number of important ladies.
 He became interested in dancing in 1877 and insisted that the officers of his ship learn to dance.
 Fisher cancelled the leave of midshipmen who would not take part.
 He introduced the practice of junior officers dancing on deck when the band was playing for senior officers' wardroom dinners.
 This practice spread through the fleet.
 He broke with the then ball tradition of dancing with a different partner for each dance, instead adopting the scandalous habit of choosing one good dancer as his partner for the evening.
 His ability to charm all comers of all social classes made up for his sometimes blunt or tactless comments.
 He suffered from seasickness throughout his life.